-She awoke, as she did every morning to the sound of the muffled, shouting voice and the door being unlocked before repeatedly kicked.
+She awoke, as she did every morning to the sound of the muffled, shouting voice and the door being unlocked before it was repeatedly kicked.

 Slivers of sunlight were all that her young eyes could understand until she reached for the old spectacles that were her only possession.